hsinyuan-huang/hsinyuan-huang.github.io/about/index.md

 ## My Research Interest:

 I am interested in the outer product of quantum and AI.
-Things orbiting in my mind includes:
+Things orbiting in my mind include:
 * How AI can help quantum technology and fundamental physics research?
 * What kind of new machine learning paradigm could emerge on quantum computers?
 * What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?